 This new keyboard technology was initially reported to start appearing in MacBooks starting in 2020, but now it looks like it will be coming to the upcoming 16-inch MacBook Pro as well.
-This change in keyboards would mark a serious correction to the mistakes made in the previous generation from a technological standpoint, though we don’t expect the look or feel of the keyboard to change all that much.
-Given the amount of trouble Apple has had with the keyboard thus far, it feels like the right time to start from scratch.
+This change in keyboards would mark a serious correction to the mistakes made in the previous generation from a technological standpoint.

-The latest display rumor comes from analysts HIS Markit.
+The latest display rumor comes from analysts IHS Markit.
 They claimed to have obtained further details on this display, stating it’ll be a TFT-LCD panel made by LG Display.

 If that’s true, it dampens hopes of Apple fitting its 16-inch MacBook Pro with an OLED display, which would feel like a given if Apple’s rumored laptop is its attempt to go all-out.

 But then, Apple has never been one to rush in head-first with relatively new technology.
 Apple’s mantra is to be best, not to be first.
 If it doesn’t feel it can equip the 16-inch MacBook Pro with an OLED display that would absolutely blow you away this year, then it won’t do it until it’s totally ready.

 We don’t know much about the design of the 16-inch MacBook Pro outside of one major change: The screen bezels.